SyllogismRXS/scrimmage-cesium/README.md

 ### Install Dependencies

-    $ cd /path/to/scrimmage-cesium
     $ npm install

 ### Run Server

     $ nodejs server.js

-Open (http://localhost:3000)[http://localhost:3000] in a browser to visit the scrimmage-cesium viewer.
+Open [http://localhost:3000](http://localhost:3000) in a browser to visit the scrimmage-cesium viewer.

 ## Run a Simulation